ovnanova/smoloneko/README.md

 # 🐱 smol oneko

-Want to add oneko.js to your site but 6 KB is just too much?
+Want to add oneko.js to your site, but 6 KB is just too much?
 Now it's 1.8 KB!

 The default image is `oneko.gif` in the same directory as the script.
 This can be changed by adding `data-cat="yourimage.gif"` to your `<script>` tag.

-# 📖 Lexicon
+## 📖 Lexicon

 The variable names in the script have been truncated (and, as a side effect, obfuscated) to reduce file size.
 If you would like to tweak the script to your liking, see the [LEXICON.md](https://github.com/ovnanova/smoloneko/blob/main/LEXICON.md) guide.